-With TikTok’s rise and Instagram’s established presence, brands today face the decision of where to focus their social media marketing.
-When it comes to reaching specific audiences and creating engaging content with a video marketing strategy, each social media platform offers unique advantages.
-So what’s the status quo between TikTok VS Instagram users?
+With TikTok’s rise and Instagram’s established presence, brands today face the decision of where to direct their social media marketing.
+When it comes to reaching audience demographics and creating engaging content with a video marketing strategy, each social media platform offers unique advantages.
+So what’s the status quo between TikTok vs Instagram users?

-According to the April 2025 report, Instagram and TikTok ranked as the 3rd and 5th most used social media networks, respectively.
-The TikTok vs Instagram number of users comparison shows Instagram’s 2.42 billion users surpassing TikTok’s rapidly growing user base.
-So, which is better Instagram or TikTok?
+According to the April 2025 report, Instagram users and TikTok users ranked these apps as the 3rd and 5th most used social media platforms.
+The TikTok vs Instagram number of users comparison shows Instagram’s 2 billion active users surpassing TikTok’s rapidly growing user base.
+So, which is better, Instagram or TikTok?

-This blog shows the key differences between TikTok vs Instagram popularity.
-Additionally, it includes details on content styles, advertising options.
-Consequently, highlighting the best practices for brands, marketers, and influencers looking to make an impact.
-The differentiation will help you take the right call for your digital marketing strategy.
+This blog covers the key differences between TikTok vs Instagram popularity.
+It also includes details on content creation, ad formats, and best practices for influencer marketing and brands aiming for stronger audience engagement.
+The differentiation will guide you in selecting the right platform for your content strategy.

 Platform-Specific Characteristics